rocky-linux/wiki.rockylinux.org/docs/special_interest_groups/sig_guide/content.md

 b7b91082908db35e4acbcd0221b8df4044913dc1 SOURCES/freeipa-4.9.6.tar.gz
 ```

 Ensure that you are also using the correct branch names.
-See the `Branch Names` section below.
+See the `Branch Names` section later in this guide for further details.

+### rpms

+This area is specifically used for rpm sources (spec file, patches, light text files, and so on).
+This is where "imports" will occur and no manual intervention or manual commits are necessary.
+Any manual changes made will never be picked up by the build system.

 ### modules